 Regulated online operators in markets like New Jersey and the UK use poker as a low-cost customer acquisition tool and cross-sell players into casino and sports betting.

-But there won’t be online casinos, and possibly not online sportsbooks, in California.
+But there won’t be online casinos in California, and possibly not even online sportsbooks.
 Without these other products, online poker loses much of its appeal from a revenue generation standpoint.

 Summing up online poker’s chances, Schuetz sounds even more downbeat than Ryan.